GoogleCloudPlatform/bigquery-utils/tools/vscode_query_breakdown/README.md

 right.
 When finished, the unparesable and paresable components of the queries in the txt file will be highlighted, the runtime and performance metric will pop up on the bottom right, and an output.txt file will be created/overwritten.

+Through toolconfig.json, the runtime spent on each query as well as the number of replacements recommended can be configured.